rcrowell/emacs-windu/README.md

 | `<C-S-up>` | `'windu-nudge-out-top` | move window's top edge to increase its height by 1 |
 | `<C-S-down>` | `'windu-nudge-in-top` | move window's top edge to decrease its height by 1 |

-Once activated, `windu-transient-mode` remains active until a non-nudge command is encountered.
+Once activated, `windu-transient-mode` remains active until a non-nudge or non-bring command is encountered.
 This permits easy fine-tuning via repeated invocations of a nudge command without requiring the lengthy `C-x C-m` sequence to be entered before each nudge:

 * `C-x C-m <C-right> <C-right> <C-right>` will increase the width of the current window by 3 columns.
 * `C-x C-m <C-right> <C-right> <C-left>` will increase the width of the current window by 1 column (first it increases the width by 2, then reduces it by 1).